kojiromike/magento-retail-order-management/docs/INSTALL.md

 ## Installation

-1. Download the eBay Exchange Platform tarball file from the eBay Enterprise partner portal.
+1. Download the eBay Retail Order Management tarball file from the eBay Enterprise partner portal.
 1. Log in to the Magento Admin Panel as an administrator.
 1. Click System → Magento Connect → Magento Connect Manager.
 1. Log in to the Magento Connect Manager as an administrator.
 1. On the Extensions tab page, click **Browse** in the Direct package file upload section.
 The following figure shows an example. <img src="static/magento-connect-manager.png">
-1. Locate the eBay Exchange Platform tarball tarball on your local filesystem.
+1. Locate the eBay Retail Order Management tarball on your local filesystem.
 1. Click **Upload**.
 A successful installation displays as follows. <img src="static/install-success.png">

-### If the eBay Exchange Platform installed successfully:
+### If the eBay Retail Order Management extension installed successfully:

 1. Log out of the Magento Connect Manager.
 1. Log out of the Magento Admin Panel.